Peridot – Birthstone of August

-Peridot is said to help a person follow his or her passion; to be true to your own heart and desires.
+Peridot is said to help a person follow his or her passion; to be true to their own heart and desires.

 It is a stone that will help you move forward and release the past.
 If you desire to move forward, you must let go of all negativity of the past.

 Wearing a necklace with a peridot stone is believed to make the wearer happy and optimistic.
-It was told this gemstone will dispel all kinds of jealousy and envy.
+Many claim this gemstone will dispel all kinds of jealousy and envy.